 The best things in aviation don't come free.
 But flying Emirates First Class on the right routes can save you a ton of points – and cash, too.

 Your mind probably immediately goes to flying from the U.S. to Emirates' hub in Dubai (DXB) or back.
 What better way to enjoy it than a 13-plus hour flight to the Middle East, right?

-But it's not cheap: First class flights from the East Coast to Dubai clock in at 136,250 miles each way.
-Start from a West Coast city like Los Angeles (LAX), and it climbs to 155,000 miles.
+But it's not cheap: First class flights from the East Coast to Dubai clock in at 163,500 miles each way after a devaluation late last year.
+Start from a West Coast city like Los Angeles (LAX), and it climbs to 186,000 miles.
 Emirates Skywards are easy to earn since you can transfer them from all the major banks like Chase, American Express, Capital One, and Citi … but that's still a lot of points.

 Worse yet, after a series of increases to fuel surcharges earlier this year, it now costs another $836 in taxes and fees – or even more if you connect onward somewhere beyond Dubai.
 Flying home to the U.S. from Dubai, the cash cost for first class clocks in at $882 USD.
 Ouch.